tibebit/ghfollowers/README.md

 ## Description

 The application uses the <a href="https://docs.github.com/en/rest/reference/users" target="_blank">GitHub's Users API</a> to show information about a user.
-[Users API]

 **Main concepts learned**:
  - Programmatic UI
  - Modern concurrency
  - Dynamic Type
  - Refactoring

 ## Screens
 The following is a description of the main screens of the application:
 ### SearchVC
 The user uses this screen to search for a GitHub account by entering the username in a textfield.
-Once the "Get Followers" button is pressed, the FollowerListVC gets presented on the screen.<br>
+Once the "Get Followers" button is pressed, the FollowerListVC gets presented on the screen.

 <img src="GHFollowers/Resources/SearchVC-Interface.png" alt="SearchVC-Interface" width="320" height="580">
 <img src="GHFollowers/Resources/SearchVC-Textfield.png" alt="SearchVC-Textfield" width="320" height="580">